browserengineering/book/book/html.md

 ```

 In reality, *all six* of these tags, except the doctype, are optional:
 browsers insert them automatically.
-To do so, they compare the current
-token's tag to the list of currently open elements; that reveals
-whether any additional elements need to be created.

-Let's add support for implicit tags to our browser via a new
+Let's add support for implicit
+tags to our browser via a new `implicit_tags` function that adds
-`implicit_tags` function that adds implicit tags when the web page
+implicit tags when the web page omits them.
+We'll want to call it in
-omits them.
-We'll want to call it in both `add_text` and `add_tag`:
+both `add_text` and `add_tag`:

 ``` {.python indent=4}
 class HTMLParser: